jamesrplee/print-generic-resizable/README.md

-##The Basic Skeleton of a generic resizable Outfit Template
+##The Big Silver SKO Box

-This is a solid starting point for any future 'big red box-esque' [outfit](http://outfit.io) templating work.
+An SKO and Redhat Logo lockup resizable outfit template [outfit](http://outfit.io)

 <br>

 ##What does it do?

-This template allows you to easily create a generic resizable outfit template for your brand using this as a starting point.
-All the heavy lifting regarding scalable fonts for any dimension or size has been taken care of for you using `vminvmax`.
+Scalable fonts for any dimension or size has been taken care of for you using `vminvmax`.
 Custom media queries for different aspect ratios have been created in `PostCSS` and `cssnext`. `cssnext` also has support for native css varibles. `PostCSS` also autoprefixes your css if a prefix is required. suck it `-webkit`.
 Finally all of your `mustache` variables are filled with data and a built version is able to be previewed in your browser on port `8080` by `node-static`.

 <br>